andyneff/diamond/README.md

 Specifically, each undefined symbol (the result of step 2 from `ld` - Link-time resolution) is resolved according to the following rules, where the first definition found in the dynamic symbol table wins:

 1. Search symbols in the executable.
-(However, as noted above, defined symbols are not, by default, found in an executable's dynamic-symbol table.)
+(However, as noted above, defined symbols are not, by default, found in an executable's dynamic symbol table.)
 2. Search the dynamically-linked libraries in a breadth-first manner.

 ## `dlopen` - Run-time resolution